Natural Cleaning Solutions:

 - Toothbrushes: Nothing good can come from these sitting in water or on a counter just a heartbeat away from the potty.
 Spray them when you clean your counters just to be safe.
 Shake off any residue.

 - Clean clothing spills on-the-go: Coffee spill right before your meeting?
 Just spray with Force of Nature as soon as you can, then wipe and repeat until the stain is gone.
-Like with any stain remover, the sooner you treat it, the better your results will be.
+Always 1st do a test in an inconspicuous spot to confirm the fabric is truly colorfast & don’t use on clothing labeled “only non chlorine bleach”.

 - Sponges: These might be some of the nastiest items in your house because they stay damp and are used to wipe so many gross surfaces.
 Spray your sponge or scrubber daily with Force of Nature.